Posts

 Image

-Keep Free Time Free
+Why You Should Keep Free Time Free

 Image

 My friend makes amazing costumes for a small theater troupe in Chicago.
 It's a non-profit, church-based group, and she donates her time and skills.
 She's incredibly talented, and finds the most exquisite fabrics and trims at clearance prices.
 I've seen photos of the finished creations, and having worn many costumes for plays and operas, I can see that the ones she makes are of better-than-average quality.
 I once suggested that she should have an Etsy shop geared toward cosplayers.
 My son and daughter both enjoy cosplay, and usually make their own costumes, which are good but not as detailed and professional as what my friend produces.
 My friend could definitely make some money with her work.
 She's justifiably proud of her creations, and loves doing the work, but when I suggested an Etsy shop, all the light went out of her expression.
-She apologized and said, "Yeah, everyone keeps telling me I should do that, but it would mean a lot more time, and I do
+She apologized and said, "Yeah, everyone keeps telling me I should do that, but it would mean a lot more time, and I don'

 6 Reasons to Make Things Yourself